subframe7536/kysely-sqlite-builder/README.md

 Utility layer for [Kysely](https://github.com/kysely-org/kysely)  on SQLite

-- Breaking updates may occur, use at your own risk
+- Under development, breaking updates may occur, use at your own risk

 ## Features